Anomalous buoyancy of quantum bubbles in immiscible Bose mixtures: Anomalous buoyancy

 We investigated in the previous section a bubble in an otherwise homogeneous bath.
 At this point, we consider a more realistic situation, in which the mixture is confined in an isotropic harmonic trap, characterized by a frequency $\omega$ for the 1-2 components, and a frequency $\omega_{3}$ for the bath.
 We assume that interactions in the bath are strong enough to result in a Thomas-Fermi radial density profile $n_{3}(r)=n_{3}(0)\left(1-r^{2}/R^{2}\right)$.

 The presence of a trap results eventually in buoyancy~\cite{Timmermans1998}.
 For a given ratio $\omega/\omega_3>\left ( \omega/\omega_3 \right )_{cr}$, the 1-2 bubble remains at the trap center.
-In contrast, when $\omega/\omega_3<\left ( \omega/\omega_3 \right )_{cr}$ the bubble floats to the bath surface~\cite{Timmermans1998}.
-When a mean-field bubble reaches the surface, it is destroyed forming a partial or complete spherical shell around the bath.
+In contrast, when $\omega/\omega_3<\left ( \omega/\omega_3 \right )_{cr}$ the bubble moves from the center~\cite{Timmermans1998}.
+A mean-field bubble floats to the bath surface, where it is destroyed forming a partial or complete spherical shell around the bath.
 We show in this section that quantum fluctuations significantly modify the buoyancy condition.
 Moreover, they may lead to arrested buoyancy, i.e. the displacement of the bubble to an intermediate position between the center and the surface of the bath.
 Finally, for $\delta a<0$, when the bubble moves to the surface it does not spill over the surface, but undergoes a transition into a self-bound droplet that remains compact floating at the bath surface.